Positive Displacement Pumps

 What is a Positive Displacement Pump?

 Positive displacement pumps move entrapped volumes of fluid mechanically through the system.
-On the intake (suction) side the volume expands while on the outlet (discharge) side the volume contracts.
+On the intake (suction) side, the volume expands, while on the outlet (discharge) side, the volume contracts.
 The volume per revolution is therefore fixed and theoretically constant regardless of outlet pressure, inlet vacuum or fluid properties.
 Positive displacement pumps are also self-priming, creating strong vacuums on the inlet.
 This can simplify the overall system design and allow maintenance without manual re-priming.

-The behavior of positive displacement pumps is considerably different than centrifugal pumps, which rely on the momentum of the accelerated fluid to deliver flow at pressure and are very sensitive to pressure changes.
+The behavior of positive displacement pumps is considerably different from centrifugal pumps, which rely on the momentum of the accelerated fluid to deliver flow at pressure and are very sensitive to pressure changes.
 The graph on the right compares an external gear pump (common positive displacement pump) and centrifugal pump using the same size motor.
 While centrifugal pumps can reach considerably higher flow rates, they are extremely sensitive to pressure.